-- Contains the details of the e-mail header (date and time, sender's e-mail address, etc.), press ® to display these details. - The text of the e-mail itself can be viewed as an attachment, press to read it (no advanced options in this case). - A text file (text only, ".txt" format) is attached to the e-mail, press twice to store it in your phone (you can rename it if you wish).
+- Contains the details of the e-mail header (date and time, sender's e-mail address, etc.), press to display these details. - B The text of the e-mail itself can be viewed as an attachment, press ⊚ to read it (no advanced options in this case). - A text file (text only, ".txt" format) is attached to the e-mail, press ⊕ to read it (no advanced options in this case).

 - The application needed to manage this attachment isn't available in your phone, or the e-mail is too large to be uploaded. - Another e-mail is attached to the one you received.
 Up to five e-mails can be attached, although there will be no advanced options. - A picture is attached to this e-mail.
-Select it in the list and press
+Select it in the list and press twice to store it in your phone (you can rename it if you wish).